ognjenstrbanovic/Economic-Impact-Major-Sporting-Events/README.md

 # Project-1
 ![Slide 1](https://github.com/ognjenstrbanovic/Project-1/blob/master/Ognjen%20%C5%A0trbanovi%C4%87/PowerPoint%20Screenshots/Slide%201.jpg?raw=true)

-Project Requirements:
+You can see above the topic of "Project 1", a project that lasted nearly half of a month and that I was a big part of.
+The requirements were as follows:

-- Use Pandas to clean and format your dataset(s).
+> Use Pandas to clean and format your dataset(s).
-- Create a Jupyter Notebook describing the data exploration and cleanup process.
-- Create a Jupyter Notebook illustrating the final data analysis.
+> Create a Jupyter Notebook describing the data exploration and cleanup process, and illustrating the final data analysis.
-- Use Matplotlib to create a total of 6–8 visualizations of your data (ideally, at least 2 per ”question” you ask of your data).
+> Use Matplotlib to create a total of 6–8 visualizations of your data (ideally, at least 2 per ”question” you ask of your data).
-- Save PNG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
-- (Optional) Use at least one API, if you can find an API with data pertinent to your primary research questions.
-- Create a write-up summarizing your major findings.
+> Create a write-up summarizing your major findings.
 This should include a heading for each “question” you asked of your data and a short description of your findings and any relevant plots.

-Presentation Requirements

-You will also be responsible for preparing a formal, 10-minute presentation that covers:
+In addition, we were all responsible for "preparing a formal, 10-minute presentation".
-- Questions you found interesting and what motivated you to answer them
-- Where and how you found the data you used to answer these questions
-- The data exploration and cleanup process (accompanied by your Jupyter Notebook)
-- The analysis process (accompanied by your Jupyter Notebook)
-- Your conclusions, which should include a numerical summary and visualizations of that summary
-- The implications of your findings: what do your findings mean?
+I wanted to highlight my end of the presentation below...

 ![Infrastructure Slide 1](https://github.com/ognjenstrbanovic/Project-1/blob/master/Ognjen%20%C5%A0trbanovi%C4%87/PowerPoint%20Screenshots/Infrastructure%20Part%20I.jpg?raw=true)